4Subsea/fourinsight-engineroom-utils-python/docs/user_guide/basic_concepts/data_source.rst

 they are considered in groups.
 Insight is usually found by investigating the relationship between different state variables of a system.
-An example could be measurements from a motion sensor; to be able to calcuate the tilt angle of the sensor, you would need to access acceleration and gyro measurements for all three axis of the sensor.
+An example could be measurements from a motion sensor; to be able to calcuate the tilt angle of the sensor, you would need to access acceleration and gyro measurements from all three axis of the sensor.
 Another example could be parameterized wave spectrum data, where the spectrum is only fully described when you have all parameters available.